seraogianluca/RoomBooking/docs/Tutorial.md

     // ...
 }
 ````

-If you don’t provide any additional information, Hibernate uses its default mapping which expects an association table with the name of both entities and the primary key attributes of both entities.
-But, in this example we set the table with the name *laboratory_booking* and with the columns *LABORATORY_ID* and *STUDENT_ID*.
+In the `many-to-many` relation, the join table creation can't be avoided but this table can be managed through the `@JoinTable` annotation.
+The `joinColumns` option defines the foreign key columns for the entity on which you define the association mapping.
+The `inverseJoinColumns` option specifies the foreign key columns of the associated entity.
+The default table name is the combination of both entity names, this behaviour can be modified with the `name` option that specify the join table name.

-Like the others annotations, we can customize the table with `@JoinTable` annotation and its attributes `@JoinColumns`.
-The *joinColumns* attribute defines the foreign key columns for the entity on which you define the association mapping.
-The `inverseJoinColumns` attribute specifies the foreign key columns of the associated entity.
+Below the code of the student side:

 **Student.java**
 ````java